bhaktigada/OIBSIP/README.md

 ## Task 1: Iris Flower Classification

 In this task, we tackled the challenge of classifying iris flowers into three species: setosa, versicolor, and virginica.
-The Scikit-learn library provides a dataset for iris flower classification, which has been used to train a machine learning model capable of accurately classifying iris species based on their measurements.

 ## Task 2: Unemployment Rate Analysis